 '''

 Structure of this message:

 enum { rsa, diffie_hellman } KeyExchangeAlgorithm;

 struct {

 opaque rsa_modulus<1..2^16-1>;

 opaque rsa_exponent<1..2^16-1>;

 } ServerRSAParams;

-rsa_modulus
+rsa modulus

 The modulus of the server's temporary RSA key.

 rsa_exponent

 The public exponent of the server's temporary RSA key.

+struct {

 opaque dh_p<1..2^16-1>;

 opaque dh_g<1..2^16-1>;

 opaque dh_Ys<1..2^16-1>;

-} ServerDHParams;

-/ Ephemeral DH parameters /
+} ServerDHParams; / Ephemeral DH parameters /

 dh_p

 The prime modulus used for the Diffie-Hellman operation.

+dh_g

 The generator used for the Diffie-Hellman operation.

-dh Ys

-The server's Diffie-Hellman public value (q^X mod p).
+The server's Diffie-Hellman public value (g^X mod p).

-'''

-'''

 struct {

 select (KeyExchangeAlgorithm) {

 case diffie_hellman:

 ServerDHParams params;

 Signature signed_params;

 case rsa:

 ServerRSAParams params;

 Signature signed_params;

 };

 } ServerKeyExchange;

+'''

+'''

+struct {

+select (KeyExchangeAlgorithm) {

+case diffie_hellman:

+ServerDHParams params;

+case rsa:

+ServerRSAParams params;

+};

+} ServerParams;

 params

 The server's key exchange parameters.

 signed_params

 For non-anonymous key exchanges, a hash of the corresponding

 params value, with the signature appropriate to that hash

 applied.

-md5 hash
+md5_hash

 MD5(ClientHello.random + ServerHello.random + ServerParams);

-sha hash
+sha_hash

 SHA(ClientHello.random + ServerHello.random + ServerParams);

 enum { anonymous, rsa, dsa } SignatureAlgorithm;

+struct {

-select (SignatureAlgorithm)
+select (SignatureAlgorithm) {

-{ case anonymous: struct { };
+case anonymous: struct { };

 case rsa:

 digitally-signed struct {

 opaque md5_hash[16];

 opaque sha_hash[20];

 };

 case dsa:

 digitally-signed struct {

 opaque sha_hash[20];

+};

+};

 } Signature;

 7.4.4.
 Certificate request

 When this message will be sent:

 A non-anonymous server can optionally request a certificate from

-the client, if appropriate for the selected cipher suite.
-This

-message, if sent, will immediately follow the Server Key Exchange

-message (if it is sent; otherwise, the Server Certificate

 '''

-message).
+the client, if it is appropriate for the selected cipher suite.

+This message, if sent, will immediately follow the Server Key Exchange message (if it is sent; otherwise, the Server Certificate message).

 '''

-Structure of this message:

 enum {

 rsa_sign(1), dss_sign(2), rsa_fixed_dh(3), dss_fixed_dh(4),

+rsa_ephemeral_dh_RESERVED(5), dss_ephemeral_dh_RESERVED(6),

+fortezza_dms_RESERVED(20),

 (255)

 } ClientCertificateType;

 opaque DistinguishedName<1..2^16-1>;

-struct {

-ClientCertificateType certificate types<1..2^8-1>;

-DistinguishedName certificate_authorities<3..2^16-1>;

-} CertificateRequest;
+struct { ClientCertificateType certificate_types<1..2^8-1>; DistinguishedName certificate_authorities<0..2^16-1>; } CertificateRequest;

 certificate_types

 This field is a list of the types of certificates requested,

 sorted in order of the server's preference.

+'''

 certificate_authorities

-A list of the distinguished names of acceptable certificate

-authorities.
-These distinguished names may specify a desired

-distinguished name for a root CA or for a subordinate CA;

-thus, this message can be used both to describe known roots

-and a desired authorization space.

-'''
+A list of the distinguished names of acceptable certificate authorities.
+These distinguished names may specify a desired distinguished name for a root CA or for a subordinate CA; thus, this message can be used to describe both known roots and a desired authorization space.
+If the certificate_authorities list is empty then the client MAY send any certificate of the appropriate ClientCertificateType, unless there is some external arrangement to the contrary.

+ClientCertificateType values are divided into three groups:

+- 1. Values from 0 (zero) through 63 decimal (0x3F) inclusive are reserved for IETF Standards Track protocols. - 2.
+Values from 64 decimal (0x40) through 223 decimal (0xDF) inclusive are reserved for assignment for non-Standards Track methods. - 3.
+Values from 224 decimal (0xE0) through 255 decimal (0xFF) inclusive are reserved for private use.

+Additional information describing the role of IANA in the allocation of ClientCertificateType code points is described in Section 11.

+Note: Values listed as RESERVED may not be used.
+They were used in SSLv3.

-Note: DistinguishedName is derived from [X509].
+Note: DistinguishedName is derived from [X501].
+DistinguishedNames are represented in DER-encoded format.

-Note: It is a fatal handshake_failure alert for an anonymous server to request client identification.
+Note: It is a fatal handshake_failure alert for an anonymous server to request client authentication.

 7.4.5.
-Server hello done
+Server Hello Done

 The server hello done message is sent by the server to indicate the end of the server hello and associated messages.
-After sending this message the server will wait for a client response.
+After sending this message, the server will wait for a client response.